Joseph Robidoux IV: 1843–1868

 In 1843, Robidoux hired Frederick W. Smith and Simeon Kemper to design a town for him on his land around the trading post.
 Under Kemper's plan the town was to have been called Robidoux, a feature Kemper thought would appeal to the trader.
 But, Robidoux preferred Smith's plan, as it featured more narrow streets, thus leaving more land for him to sell in the form of lots.

 Plans for the town were filed with the clerk of Common Pleas in St. Louis on July 26, 1843.
 Shortly thereafter, Robidoux began selling lots, with corner lots going for $150.00 and interior lots $100.00.

 Saint Joseph prospered quickly in the years after its founding, growing from a population of 800 in 1846 to 8,932 in 1860.
 Joseph Robidoux remained a prominent citizen.
 His early trading offices are known as Robidoux Row; the complex is listed in the National Register of Historic Places.
 He led many development issues until his death, at the age of 85, in 1868.
 Present-day Saint Joseph retains the downtown streets which he named for his children and his second wife Angélique.

 Family

 Joseph was married three times.
-His first wife was Eugénie DeLisle (1704–1805)?, who was ethnic French like him.
+His first wife was Eugénie DeLisle (1704–1805?), who was also ethnic French.
 Joseph and Eugenie had two children: